ProvidenceMod/ProvidenceMod/README.md

    _It should be mentioned that although this mod is open source, plagiarism is not okay.
 As cited in the tModLoader Wiki page about Open Source Mods:_

-> _Remember, you can't just copy code from these mods unless the licence they are under specifically allows it.
-If there is no licence, the owner reserves all ownership and copyright of the code, so you need to contact the owner and ask permission to utilize certain parts.
+> _Remember, you can't just copy code from these mods unless the license they are under specifically allows it.
+If there is no license, the owner reserves all ownership and copyright of the code, so you need to contact the owner and ask permission to utilize certain parts.
 Don't worry, most will be happy to allow you to use portions of their code, but you still need to ask._

    _While we might allow most utilities to be copied, it is still important to ask us which code is safe to copy and which code is not.
 Remember, this is a mod that you use to LEARN, not copy and paste.
 If you learn the code you will never need to copy and paste from outside sources and we are more than willing to help you understand the code.
-There are bits of code, however, that we do list as "Free To Use", which means we are giving you permission to use that code in your own personal projects.
+There are bits of code, however, that we do list as "Free To Use", which means we are permitting you to use that code in your projects.
 That does not, however, pass off ownership of the code to you.
 So if someone asks about how it works or if you wrote it yourself, do not say "Yes", instead, link them to this repository, because the chances are that they will benefit from seeing the original if they are asking those questions.
 You are doing yourself, them, and us a favor!_

 **Where are the best places to contact the Developers?**

-   _You may contact us through email or through Github Issues.
-However, the best place to contact is is through our [Discord server](https://discord.gg/bhCuppRdVF)._
+   _You may contact us through email or Github Issues.
+However, the best place to contact us is through our [Discord server](https://discord.gg/bhCuppRdVF)._

 **How can I contribute?**

    _Any contributions are welcome.
 If you have ideas, the best place to send them to us is in our [Discord server](https://discord.gg/bhCuppRdVF).
-Sprites are always welcome, though it should be noted that you may benefit from contacting our team's spriters in order to work with them to ensure that your sprite fits the theme and quality standard.
+Sprites are always welcome, though it should be noted that you may benefit from contacting our team's spriters to work with them to ensure that your sprite fits the theme and quality standard.
 If you want to suggest music, we suggest contacting our team's music artists to ensure that your music fits the theme and quality standard.
 The best place to suggest code is by using GitHub issues, however, you should read our [Wiki page](https://github.com/ProvidenceMod/ProvidenceMod/wiki/Code) on code before contributing code.
 Contributing lore is a bit trickier than the other three.
-This is where you might need to talk with our team, since writing lore will affect the theme of the mod, which will affect the three aforementioned forms of contribution._
+This is where you might need to talk with our team since writing lore will affect the theme of the mod, which will affect the three aforementioned forms of contribution._

 ## Table of Contents
 - [Contributing](#contributing)